trevornogues/traitors-game/README.md

-# The Traitors — Party Game
+# Social Deduction — Party Game

-A mobile web app for playing **The Traitors** with friends in person.
+A mobile web app for playing a social deduction party game with friends in person.
 Runs on your laptop, everyone connects on their phones via Wi-Fi.
 No app install needed.

 ---